 You can marshal a few writers in support of that opinion, and in the middle of the American Revolution a few state conventions acted that way.
 But this view runs contrary to both prevailing practice and established law.
 When the Constitution was adopted nearly all interstate conventions had been limited by topic, and in the intervening years also this has been true of nearly all conventions.

 Some alarmists counter with a speculative essay written by Yale professor Akhil Amar when he was fresh out of law school.
 (The essay was written long ago and without the benefit of modern Article V scholarship.)
 In it, the youthful Amar argued that the people can, by convention, reform the political system extra-constitutionally.
 Now, to anyone familiar with the Declaration of Independence, this is an unsurprising thesis.
 Amar also suggested that some parts of the Constitution recognize this “popular sovereignty” power.
-But—and this is the important point—Amar explicitly distinguished the whole idea from Article V.
+But—and this is the important point—Amar explicitly distinguished the whole idea from Article V. Moreover, under an important rule of legal interpretation, the fact that Article V contains limitations on the amendment process tells us that it is the exclusive way of amending the Constitution.

 We now turn to Mr. Michaelis’ assertion that the 1787 convention was called by Congress for the limited purpose of amending the Articles of Confederation, but instead “ran away” by drafting a new document.
 I address this common misconception briefly in the first part of my 2010-11 three-part study, for which Mr. Michaelis accuses me of “equivocation” and “a long and complex argument regarding the meanings of words.”